 5. For Those Who Wish to Be Inspired

 Continuing to inspire and push the boundaries of possibilities as far as her own endeavors are concerned, she will always be at the top of my women to follow, Mrs. Carla Romero.
 You might recognize this woman from an earlier story of mine, Can You Deviate From the Corporate World and Be Successful?
 Carla is one of the funniest people that I follow on Facebook and Instagram, and uses her wit and cleverness to reach all kinds of women for all sorts of reasons.
 If you have not checked out the words and wisdom she embarks in her book, I would recommend giving it a read, especially if you are a mother looking for something outside of the normal 9-to-5 grind.

 And lastly, for the strong woman and those who want to be, I want to link you back to the home page of The Grit and Grace Project.
 Here women from all walks of life have gathered to share their stories, experiences, and insights on how they have pushed forward with grit to find grace in all aspects of life from motherhood, spiritual life, relationships, work, money, and so on.
 It is here that you can have a voice as well, if you have a story you wish to share.
 As we continue to share our thoughts in this way, may we continue to do so in a way that lifts up and emboldens our fellow women.
 And for goodness sake, give these ladies a follow!
 You will not regret it.

 Want to become a Grit and Grace Writer?
 Click here to apply!

-You’ll also like The Truth in the Gender Pay Gap, Is Your Life Out of Balance?, To the Mom Who Feels Guilty for Loving Her Work, 5 Things to Keep in the Kitchen for Quick Yummy Meals, and Why I Won’t Be Posting #metoo
+You’ll also like The Truth in the Gender Pay Gap, Is Your Life Out of Balance?, To the Mom Who Feels Guilty for Loving Her Work, and Why I Won’t Be Posting #metoo